Kathryn Creel -- Ridgeway

+Burial will follow at White House United Methodist Church Cemetery, 3571 Five Chop Road, Orangeburg.

-The family will receive friends from noon 1o 1 p.m.
-Friday, June 17, in the Thompson Funeral Home chapel prior to the funeral service.
+The family will receive friends from noon to 1 p.m. on Friday, June 17, 2022, at Thompson Funeral Home Chapel prior to the funeral service.

 Pallbearers will be Tony Wilbanks, Steve Wilbanks, Caleb Hargis, Larry Pruitt, Orin Ulichnie and Willie Owens.

+Along with her parents she was preceded in death by her husband, George Creel.

-Survivors include her daughter, Connie and Hayden Hagwood of Ridgeway;;sons, Tony Creel and Trish Pruitt of Walterboro, and Wade and Marla Robinson of North; five grandchildren, Emileigh Creel of Walterboro, Ozzie Creel of Walterboro, Harrison Hagwood of Ridgeway, Molly Robinson and Henry Robinson both of North; three sisters, Pam and David Pfeiffer of Orangeburg, Diane Judy of Orangeburg, and Patricia Hewitt of Summerville; and a number of nieces and nephews.
+Survivors include her daughter, Connie and Hayden Hagwood of Ridgeway; sons, Tony Creel and Trish Pruitt of Walterboro, Wade and Marla Robinson of North; five grandchildren, Emileigh Creel of Walterboro, Ozzie Creel of Walterboro, Harrison Hagwood of Ridgeway, Molly Robinson, Henry Robinson, both of North; three sisters, Pam and David Pfeiffer of Orangeburg, Diane Judy of Orangeburg, Patricia Hewitt of Summerville and a number of nieces and nephews.

-Friends may call the residence of Robert and Donna Belcher, 491 Lake Edisto Road, Orangeburg, SC.
+Friends may call the residence of Robert and Donna Belcher at 491 Lake Edisto Road, Orangeburg, SC 29118.

 Please sign the family's online guest book at www.thompsonfh.net.